2020 Call for Proposals

 The author’s confirmation of attendance and presentation signifies that the author will present the paper on the day and time assigned by the conference program committee.
 AAAL will not respond to or consider requests for a specific time slot.

 Before submitting a proposal, please read the brief descriptors for each strand, which are available through the Call for Proposals on the AAAL website.
 Try to submit your proposal to the strand that most closely relates to your main theme.
 If you are unsure, please ask a colleague, professor, or supervisor who is familiar with AAAL Conference procedures.

-Individuals or groups wishing to use rooms at the conference venue for meetings outside the conference program should make their requests using the Meeting Request Form, which should be sent to the AAAL 2019 Conference Chair at email@example.com as soon as possible, and no later than 11:59 p.m. on December 1, 2018 (EDT; UTC-4).
+Individuals or groups wishing to use rooms at the conference venue for meetings outside the conference program should make their requests using the Meeting Request Form, which will be automatically submitted to the conference team, no later than 11:59 p.m. on December 1, 2019 (EDT; UTC-4).
 Such meeting spaces may be required for sessions with journal editors, editorial board meetings, and other networking opportunities.
-Requests for meetings will be considered within the inevitable constraints of time and space available
+Requests for meetings will be considered within the inevitable constraints of time and space available.

 For questions regarding the academic aspects of the conference, including proposal submission policies, please contact email@example.com.

 For questions regarding the practicalities of how to submit a proposal or other technical questions, please contact firstname.lastname@example.org.